New Family Resource Packet

 What do I need to do to volunteer at my student’s school?

 There are countless opportunities to volunteer.
 All volunteers, however, must have clearances on file with the District.
 Clearances must be renewed every five years and include the Child Abuse and Criminal Background Check.
-Links to those are available on our website under Central Office – Volunteers.
+Links to those are available on our website under Community > Volunteers.

 Our elementary schools and middle school also have volunteer parent organizations.
 Please visit your school webpage or ask the building secretary for more information.